img

 So, how are FaaS and microservices related?

 The principle behind the two is the same.
 In microservices, each service is supposed to do just one thing.
 It’s the same for FaaS, where each function is supposed to carry out a single operation.
 Moreover, both FaaS and microservices use virtual containers.
-FaaS functions are executed in containers, and microservices applications are also usually deployed in containers.
+FaaS functions are executed in containers, and microservices applications are usually deployed in containers.

 Advantages of Function-as-a-Service (FaaS)